 As with most schools, collecting vital health information from parents prior to the first day of school has been a consistent challenge for Trinity School.
 It is one of many tasks that parents must complete during the busy summer months and can easily be overlooked.
 Depending on the child’s age and health history, doctor appointments may also be required.
 These are also easily forgotten as families are traveling throughout June and July.

 As is required for any school in Georgia, Trinity School routinely undergoes Public Health audits of their student immunization records.
 To accommodate the auditor, paper copies of the immunization records were placed in a ring binder, divided by grade.
 That binder would then be given to the assessor to review page by page.

 Document organization has been key for the auditing process.
 When an audit is carried out now, Bright merely uses permission settings to share only the specific documents that need to be reviewed.
 “I no longer maintain a ring-binder with paper immunization records.
 Now, I simply give the assessor limited access to the grade-level and immunization records and she uses a laptop to review the documents online.
-There is rarely a need to print out a few forms for the assessor of the Pre-K program, but so far no more than three pages,” Bright explained.
+Rarely, we print out a few forms for the assessor of the Pre-K, but so far no more than three pages,” Bright explained.

-For other schools and nurses using SMR to prepare for an audit, Bright’s advice is simple, “Relax.
+For other schools and nurses using SHR to prepare for an audit, Bright’s advice is simple, “Relax.
 You have it organized.
 You know you have it.”

-Not only has Mobile eliminated the need to make lists on paper for off campus events, SMR in general has alleviated that burden on Bright for regular day-to-day operations.
-Because students can be put into groups denoting a health condition, and teachers and school staff can be given limited access to view those critical details, it’s “easier to provide those ubiquitous lists of who has what problem, especially life-threatening allergies and respiratory challenges,” Bright said.
+Not only has Mobile eliminated the need to make lists on paper for off-campus events, SHR has generally alleviated the burden on Bright for day-to-day operations.
+Because students can be put into groups denoting a health condition and teachers and school staff can be given limited access to view those critical details, it’s “easier to provide those ubiquitous lists of who has what problem, especially life-threatening allergies and respiratory challenges,” Bright said.